lex4736/BurgerMachine2000/readme.md

 ----
 ## 🍔 <a id="contributors"></a>Contributors
-My nephews for making me watch spongebob and ultimately gave me the idea to incorporate a burger making machine application
+My nephews for making me watch spongebob which ultimately gave me the idea to incorporate a burger making machine application to this project

 ----
 ## 🍔 <a id="test"></a> How to test